This homemade tomato basil soup has all the usual ingredients – tomatoes, garlic, onions, and basil.

 The meat adds a nice chunky texture to the soup.

 If you prefer a thinner, less chunky consistency, you can strain the coconut bits and use the coconut milk only.
-(Also, check out how I make coconut milk… it’s so easy and the milk tastes much better than the canned stuff).

 All the other ingredients are the usual ones – olive oil, onions, garlic, salt, pepper, oregano, and cheese.
 I also add sugar to the soup to reduce the acidic taste of the tomatoes.